pQbas/how2do/sw-design/README.md

 *tools:* `ReferenceGeometry>Plane`, `Swept Boss/Base`, `Sketch>Circle`,`Sketch>SmartDimension`,`Section View`
 ```
 1. Download the cilinder.sldprt file.
-2. Define a plane tanget to cilinder-surface, and parallel to right-plane `Plane`.
+2. Define a plane tanget to cilinder-surface, and parallel to right-plane with [Plane].
-3. Draw a circle in the plane defined in previous step with `circle`.
+3. Draw a circle in the plane defined in previous step with [Circle].
-4. Draw a three-point circle on top-plane  with `Circle`.
+4. Draw a three-point circle on top-plane  with [Circle].
-5. Do constrains in radious and vertical alignment of circle with `Smart dimension`
+5. Do constrains in radious and vertical alignment of circle with [Smart dimension].
-6. Use `swept boss/base` to make the handle-cup
+6. Use [swept boss/base] to make the handle-cup.
 ```

 ## make movements?